fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/installation/install-fusionexport-for-windows-service.md

 There are two different packages for Windows.

 1. **Normal FusionExport Service** - This is like any other FusionExport distribution for different OS, where you just need to execute `fusionexport.sh` or `fusionexport.bat`.
-2. **FusionExport Windows Service** - This is what we will be doing in this installation guide
+2. **FusionExport Windows Service** - This is what we will be doing in this installation guide.

 Follow the steps below for the installation process: